Blackstone appoints more banks to prepare IPO for warehouse giant Logicor

-LONDON Private equity firm Blackstone (BX.N) has appointed more banks to help prepare for an initial public offering (IPO) of shares in its European warehouse owner Logicor, that could be valued at 13 billion euros (11.5 billion pounds), according to two sources familiar with the matter.
+LONDON, March 10 Private equity firm Blackstone has appointed more banks to help prepare for an initial public offering (IPO) of shares in its giant European warehouse owner Logicor, that could be valued at 13 billion euros ($13.8 billion), according to two sources familiar with the matter.

-Wall Street banks Morgan Stanley (MS.N), Goldman Sachs (GS.N), Bank of America Merrill Lynch (BAC.N) have been selected by Blackstone to work on the potential listing in London alongside Citi (C.N), although no final decision to proceed has been taken, according to one of the sources.
+Wall Street banks Morgan Stanley, Citi and Bank of America Merrill Lynch have been selected by Blackstone to work on the potential listing in London alongside Goldman Sachs, although no final decision to proceed has been taken, according to one of the sources.

-Boutique investment bank PJT Partners is acting as Logicor's IPO adviser and has helped the London-based firm selecting the banks underwriting the deal, another source familiar with the matter said.

 Blackstone declined to comment.